Mike Shinoda: Linkin Park

 Shinoda and Rubin again shared a production credit for Linkin Park's fourth album, A Thousand Suns, which was released on September 14, 2010.
 This album featured more of his singing than rapping.
 Shinoda raps in three tracks, specifically "When They Come for Me", "Wretches and Kings" and second single "Waiting for the End", while he sings on numerous songs (specifically verses), such as third single "Burning in the Skies", "Robot Boy", "Blackout", fourth single "Iridescent" and lead single "The Catalyst".
 Bennington and Shinoda sang simultaneously together on "The Catalyst", "Jornada del Muerto" and "Robot Boy", while "Iridescent" features all band members singing together.

 Linkin Park released their fifth album, Living Things, on June 26, 2012.
 This album was stated as more "rap-centric" by Shinoda compared to the previous two albums.
 Whereas there were tracks like "Skin to Bone", "Roads Untraveled" and "Castle of Glass" which featured the singing vocals by Shinoda and had folk music, influenced by the works of Bob Dylan, as well as the inspirations of Dylan.
 Allmusic described Shinoda's work for the album as, "a fitting soundtrack for aging rap-rockers who are comfortable in their skin but restless at heart".
 Recharged, which is a remix album consisting remixes of original songs from Living Things, was released on October 29, 2013.
-Shinoda used his EDM experience he got from Avicii while working on the track "Wake Me Up", and also from Steve Aoki while working on "A Light That Never Comes", to remix some songs for the album.
+Shinoda used his EDM experience from his work with Steve Aoki on "A Light That Never Comes", to remix some songs for the album.
 Shinoda reinterpreted songs like "Castle of Glass" and "Victimized".
 He also worked with his old friends like DJ Vice and Ryu for the album.

 In 2014, Shinoda worked with Delson to produce the band's sixth studio album, The Hunting Party, which was released on June 17, 2014.
 The album is the first one to have featuring artists like Page Hamilton of Helmet, Rakim, Daron Malakian of System of a Down, and Tom Morello of Rage Against the Machine.
 The first single of the album, "Guilty All the Same", is the first non-remix song by the band to feature rap by a guest artist instead of Shinoda.

 The pre-production of their seventh studio album began in mid-2015 during The Hunting Party Tour by Shinoda on his phone.
 In 2017, Shinoda again worked with Delson on the production of One More Light.
 The album is the first to feature other songwriters rather than the band itself.
-The album overall includes singing from Shinoda, but a few songs have rap in them.
-"Good Goodbye" is a song that features rapping from Shinoda, Stormzy and Pusha T.
+The album overall includes mainly singing rather than rapping from Shinoda; Good Goodbye" is a song that features rapping from Shinoda, Stormzy and Pusha T. Following Chester Bennington's death months later, the band cancelled their tour in support of the album and went on an indefinite hiatus.

+In September 2024, along with fellow band members of Linkin Park, Shinoda announced they would be collaborating with new co-vocalist Emily Armstrong and drummer Colin Brittain for their next new album, From Zero.